-The Geirangerfjord ferry between Hellesylt and Geiranger costs 295 NOK per person.
+The Geirangerfjord ferry between Hellesylt and Geiranger costs 325 NOK per person for one way and 490 NOK per person for a return.
 Children from 4 to 15 years old get 50% off, whilst any children below the age of 4 can travel on the ferry for free.

-The ferry only runs from 1st April to the 31st October, with the trip taking around an hour and 5 minutes one-way.
+In 2021 the ferry only runs from 12th May to the 26th October, with the trip taking around an hour and 5 minutes one-way.
 Click here to find out the ferry departure times on Fjord Norway’s website.